 Sunken Edges and Corners

 The edges and corners of concrete slabs are the most vulnerable to settling.
-They can’t withstand any extra weight without a solid foundation, but since there is a gap between the concrete and the shrunken soil, the slab sinks and cracks.
+They can’t withstand any extra weight without a solid foundation, but since there is a gap between the concrete and the shrunken soil, the slab sinks, and cracks.
 If your concrete has a lot of cracks, it doesn’t necessarily mean it was caused by settling.
 Though those cracks should definitely get fixed, until you see concrete sinking, the cracks were most likely caused by something else.

-Tree roots can grow underneath concrete.
+Tree roots can grow underneath the concrete.
 They’re strong enough to lift and displace concrete slabs, and you don’t notice their growth until the concrete becomes uneven.
 However, if your sunken concrete is far away from any tree, there’s no way the breakage was caused by roots.

 Most trees have roots that spread out about five times the radius of the whole tree.
 Before attempting to fix the concrete yourself or calling an expert, make sure there are no trees nearby.
 You’ll need to take care of the tree before trying to fix the concrete, or you’ll be running into the same problem in the near future.